Svt1108/rsschool-cv/cv.md

 # Svetlana Pozina

 ### **Contacts**

-Telegram: *@Altraestate*
+Telegram: _@Altraestate_

-Discord: *Svetlana Pozina (@svt1108)*
+Discord: _Svetlana Pozina (@svt1108)_

-___
+---

 ### **About me**

 I learned information security at the Polytechnic University in St. Petersburg.
 After university, I worked as a programmer and database administrator.
 Also I serviced a local network of 30 computers.

 After a few years, I became interested in design.
 I finished some courses in design theory and web design.
 I worked on the creation of the company's internal website.

 I'm studying foreign languages: Italian, Spanish, English.

 I am interested in working for foreign companies and customers, because it's an opportunity to develop in the field of web design and web programming, and also in the language field.

-___
+---

 ### **My skills**

-*Databases:* MS SQL, MySQL
+_Databases:_ MS SQL, MySQL

-*Information security:* DLP-systems, network scaners, antivirus software, personal data security
+_Information security:_ DLP-systems, network scaners, antivirus software, personal data security

-*Programming:* SQL, PHP, HTML, CSS
+_Programming:_ SQL, PHP, HTML, CSS

-*Design:* Figma, Photoshop, Adobe Illustrator, Canva
+_Design:_ Figma, Photoshop, Adobe Illustrator, Canva

-___
+---

 ### **Code example**

 Filter for MySQL phone database in based on html form:

-> elseif( isset( $_POST['submit1'] ))
+> elseif( isset( $\_POST['submit1'] ))
 >
 > {
 >
 > $filtr='%';
 >
-> $result = mysql_query("select * from PhonePeople UNION select * from PhoneNonTab order by LastName, Name, MidlName  ", $db);
+> $result = mysql_query("select _ from PhonePeople UNION select _ from PhoneNonTab order by LastName, Name, MidlName ", $db);
 >
 > $numrows = mysql_num_rows($result);
 >